AdaCore/training_material/courses/ada_essentials/143_general_access_types/03-pool_specific_access_types.rst

    - Memory corruptions
    - Access to deallocated objects

-* As soon as you use them, you lose the safety of your access
+* As soon as they are used, the safety of the access is lost
-* But sometimes, you have to do what you have to do ...
+* But it may need to be done if memory is limited

    - There's no simple way of doing it
    - Ada provides `Ada.Unchecked_Deallocation`